 However, your boutique law firm is still a business.
 Treating it as a business means being able to truly gather and use solid metrics.
-Instead of focusing on the cost to produce a widget, examine the cost of performing the work.
+Instead of focusing on the cost to produce something, examine the cost of performing the work.
 It is also important to gather data on the profitability of individual clients.

 There are many ways that you could arrange your business financials.
 One method that more law firms are moving towards is looking at margins.
 There are two levels of profit margins that should be reflected on your income statement: the operating profit margin and the net profit margin.

-The operating profit reflects fees collected minus overhead, operating and administrative costs.
+The operating profit reflects fees collected minus overhead, operating, and administrative costs.
 This profitability figure is what is left over from fees collected after subtracting the cost of operating the firm.

 Net income is everything that was accounted for in the operating profit in addition to taxes, debt payments, and one-time expenses or payments.

 The calculations for the margins are as follows:

 Operating profit margin = (operating profit ÷ fees collected) x 100 = %

 Net profit margin = (net profit ÷ fees collected) x 100 = %

 In addition to focusing on margins, you need to look at the profitability of clients.
 If you’ve been in law for even a short number of years, you know that there are clients who exact a significant toll in terms of your time, treasure, and peaceful slumber.
 These clients need to be cut loose in the nicest way possible.